sifaka-ai/sifaka/README.md

 ## Core Components

-Sifaka has three main components:
+Sifaka has four main components:

 ### 1. Chain
-The orchestrator that manages the validation and improvement cycle.
+The orchestrator that manages the validation and improvement cycle:

 ```python
 from sifaka.chain import Chain